rust-lang/reference/src/types/closure.md

 * Input:
     * Analyzing the closure C yields a mapping of `Place -> Mode` that are accessed
     * Access mode is `ref`, `ref uniq`, `ref mut`, or `by-value` (ordered least to max)
-        * For a `Place` that is used in two different acess modes within the same closure, the mode reported from closure analysis is the maximum access mode.
+        * For a `Place` that is used in two different access modes within the same closure, the mode reported from closure analysis is the maximum access mode.
         * Note: `ByValue` use of a `Copy` type is seen as a `ref` access mode.
     * Closure mode is `ref` or `move`
 * Output: